 - Deep Sleep entry: the system clock chip may stop/tristate BCLK within two BCLKs of DPSLP# assertion.
-It is permissible to leave BCLK running during Deep Sleep. - Deep Sleep exit: the system clock chip must drive BCLK to differential DC levels within 2-3 ns of DPSLP# deassertion and start toggling BCLK within 10 BCLK periods.
+It is permissible to leave BCLK running during Deep Sleep. - Deep Sleep exit: the system clock chip must drive BCLK to differential DC levels within 2-3 ns of DPSLP# de-assertion and start toggling BCLK within 10 BCLK periods.

 To re-enter the Sleep state, the DPSLP# pin must be deasserted.
-BCLK can be restarted after DPSLP# deassertion as described above.
+BCLK can be restarted after DPSLP# de-assertion as described above.
 A period of 15 microseconds (to allow for PLL stabilization) must occur before the processor can be considered to be in the Sleep state.
 Once in the Sleep state, the SLP# pin must be deasserted to re-enter the Stop-Grant state.

 While in the Deep Sleep state the processor is incapable of responding to snoop transactions or latching interrupt signals.
 No transitions of signals are allowed on the FSB while the processor is in the Deep Sleep state.
 When the processor is in the Deep Sleep state it will not respond to interrupts or snoop transactions.
 Any transition on an input signal before the processor has returned to the Stop-Grant state will result in unpredictable behavior.
 PECI is not available and will not respond while in the Deep Sleep State.
-Refer to the appropriate Thermal and Mechanical Design Guidelines (see Section 1.2) for guidance on how to ensure PECI thermal data is available when the Deep Sleep State is enabled.